Getting Started in MX-5 Racing

-"Production" or "Marque" sports cars are the basis for the Prod Sports series which is run under the auspices of CAMS.
+"Production" or "Marque" sports cars are the basis for the Prod Sports series which is run under the auspices of MA.
 Development of the modern production sports car has seen exciting cars like Mazda MX-5, Toyota MR2, Nissan 200SX, Lotus Elise, BMW Z3, MGF, Honda S2000, join established stars from Alfa Romeo, Austin Healey, Datsun, Triumph, Lotus, MG, Jaguar and Porsche.
 PSCRAA grids feature pure sports cars of greatly varied marques.
 The inclusion of low volume production sports cars has further enhanced variety and competition.
 Prod Sports hold a series of four national enduros, and four NSW based sprint rounds each year.
-A CAMS licence and logbook is required.
+A MA licence and logbook is required.
 Website Link

 Phillip Island VIC